Alex Chiasson

-Alex Chiasson (/'tʃeɪsɔːn/ CHAY-sawn, [alɛks ʃjasɔ̃], born October 1, 1990) is a Canadian professional ice hockey forward currently playing for the Detroit Red Wings of the National Hockey League (NHL).
-He has previously played in the NHL for the Dallas Stars, Ottawa Senators, Calgary Flames, Washington Capitals, Edmonton Oilers and Vancouver Canucks.
+Alex Chiasson (/'tʃeɪsɔːn/ CHAY-sawn, [alɛks ʃjasɔ̃], born October 1, 1990) is a Canadian former professional ice hockey forward.
+He has previously played in the National Hockey League (NHL) for the Dallas Stars, Ottawa Senators, Calgary Flames, Washington Capitals, Edmonton Oilers, Vancouver Canucks and Detroit Red Wings.
 Chiasson won the Stanley Cup as a member of the Capitals in 2018.

 Playing career

 Early life

-Born in Montreal, and raised in Saint-Augustin-de-Desmaures, Chiasson grew up cheering for the Montreal Canadiens.
+Born in Montreal, Quebec, and raised in Saint-Augustin-de-Desmaures, Chiasson grew up cheering for the Montreal Canadiens of the National Hockey League (NHL).
 He began skating at age 4 after his sister suggested that he start.
 He played in the 2003 and 2004 Quebec International Pee-Wee Hockey Tournaments with a minor ice hockey team from Rive-Nord, Montreal.

 After his sophomore year of high school, he left Quebec to study at Northwood School in Lake Placid, New York.
 Although Chiasson did not speak English until he moved to the United States (famously knowing only the words "yes", "no", and "toaster", hence his nickname of "Toaster"), he has since become fluent.

 Amateur

-Chiasson played for the Des Moines Buccaneers of the USHL for the 2008–09 season.
+Chiasson played for the Des Moines Buccaneers of the United States Hockey League (USHL) for the 2008–09 season.
 While in Des Moines he was coached by J. P. Parisé.
-That year he led the team in scoring and was selected for the 2009 USHL All-Star Game.
-He was drafted in the 2009 NHL Entry Draft by the Dallas Stars in the second round (thirty eighth overall).
+That year he led the team in scoring, with 17 goals, 33 assists for 50 points in 56 games.
+He was selected for the 2009 USHL All-Star Game.

 Boston University

-In 2009 Chiasson enrolled at Boston University, then the defending NCAA Division I Ice Hockey National Champions.
+In 2009 Chiasson enrolled at Boston University (BU) of the Hockey East conference, then the defending NCAA Division I Ice Hockey National Champions.
 He has remarked that he enjoyed playing for BU in part due to the close knit nature of the team.
-In his first season at BU he missed several games due to a concussion.
+In his first season at BU in 2009–10, he missed several games due to a concussion, scoring seven goals and 19 points in 35 games.
 During the 2010 off season Chiasson worked out with Patrice Bergeron in Quebec.
-He was successful in the 2010–11 season, and led his team in scoring.
-While not playing hockey, Chiasson enjoys golfing and attending Boston Red Sox games.
+He was successful in the 2010–11 season, and led his team in scoring, with 14 goals and 34 points in 35 games.
 His teammates nicknamed him "chaser".
+In his third and final season with BU in 2011–12, he appeared in 38 games, marking 15 goals and 46 points.
+He was named to the Hockey East All-Tournament Team in 2012 after BU were eliminated in the semi-finals of the Hockey East conference tournament.